Should You Rebalance Your Portfolio in Retirement?

 In summary, is portfolio rebalancing during retirement necessary?
 Nope.
 Should you do it?
 Maybe!

 Asset allocation is a primary decision.
-After deciding to invest, knowing what your asset allocation should be is the most critical decision.
+Knowing your asset allocation is the most critical decision after deciding to invest.

-Remember, you set your asset allocation respectful of the bad times.
+Remember, you set your asset allocation for the bad times.
 In accumulation, rebalance during the good years to manage risk.
 In de-accumulation, perhaps you might consider rebalancing during the bad years to keep sequence of returns risk in check.

-Rebalancing in accumulation costs you money, but it lowers your risk.
-In retirement, rebalancing your portfolio also costs you, but it may be the right thing to do behaviorally.
+Rebalancing in accumulation costs money, but it lowers your risk.
+In retirement, rebalancing your portfolio also costs money, but it may be the right behavioral decision.

 This is just another strategic decision to be made in retirement.
-In retirement, do you sell your winners?
+Do you sell your winners?
 Just sell your bonds?
 Keep a static asset allocation?
 Drift up over time?
-Or, maybe, jump up into the teeth of a poor sequence.
+Or, maybe, jump up into the teeth of a poor sequence?